 And don’t forget, it may be easier to unblock the zip file before extracting.
 That way, you won’t have to unblock all the individual files contained within the zip file.

-Elliot: One time, I was asked, “Why does Prometheus have so many options?” and the perfectly analogy came to mind.
+Elliot: One time, I was asked, “Why does AKWIRE have so many options?” and the perfectly analogy came to mind.
 This tool gives you flexibility to do business how you need to do business.
 If the options were not there, you would have to change your business process to match our vision.
-So, think of it this way: Prometheus is not a train on tracks, but more like a dirt bike that can go anywhere.
+So, think of it this way: AKWIRE is not a train on tracks, but more like a dirt bike that can go anywhere.

-Duong: If there’s just one thing you need to know, it’s like Prometheus makes things easier to manage.
+Duong: If there’s just one thing you need to know, it’s like AKWIRE makes things easier to manage.
 Its user-friendly UI helps Planners and Schedulers manipulate their data in a way that’s effective for them, which means they can make more effective scheduling decisions and get more done in less time.